 Pioneered by Citizen M as far back as 2008, as part of their vision to disrupt the traditional hotel model, their in-room iPad automation was revolutionary.
 Operating everything from the temperature, to the lights to the TV and window blind, guests were given a powerful tool to automate their in-room experience.

-Nearly fourteen years later and hotel chains including Wyatt and Radisson are now using Amazon Alexa to launch voice-activated smart rooms, streamlining operations by enabling voice commands to control automating common questions and requests, such as housekeeping, in-room dining, check out and more.
+Nearly ten years later and hotel chains including Wyatt and Radisson are now using Amazon Alexa to launch voice-activated smart rooms, streamlining operations by enabling voice commands to control automating common questions and requests, such as housekeeping, in-room dining, check out and more.

 Entertainment systems are no longer tied to archaic TV and internet hardware.
 Developments in high-speed internet access and WiFi means that hoteliers are delivering new platforms that meet the guest’s experiences brought from home.
 Large 4k HD screens and integrated sound systems are powered by the guest’s devices enabling seamless streaming and integration of personalise content.